venetec/kAIhoot/README.md

 Most Kahoot tools only handle basic multiple-choice.
 Some need the Quiz ID beforehand.
 Others are paywalled or use a shared server that gets rate-limited.

 kAIhoot works on **every** question type Kahoot offers, answers in real-time during live games, and runs entirely on your own OpenAI key.
-No middleman, no limits, no accounts.
+There's no middleman and no account to create.

 | Feature | kAIhoot | QuizGPT | KahootGPT |
 |---|:---:|:---:|:---:|